Parsippany (CDP), New Jersey

-Parsippany is a census-designated place (CDP) and the central community in the township of Parsippany-Troy Hills, Morris County, New Jersey, United States.
-It includes development around Lake Parsippany, as well as neighborhoods in the eastern part of the township, between Troy Hills to the south and Lake Hiawatha to the north.
+Parsippany is a census-designated place (CDP) and the central community in the township of Parsippany–Troy Hills, Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the population was 22,778, out of 56,162 in the entire township.
+It includes development around Lake Parsippany, as well as neighborhoods in the eastern part of the township, between Troy Hills to the south and Lake Hiawatha to the northeast.
 The southern end of Boonton Reservoir is also in the CDP.
+In common usage, "Parsippany" usually applies to the entire township.

+Geography

+The Parsippany CDP is bordered to the south and east by Troy Hills, to the northeast by Lake Hiawatha, and to the west by Rainbow Lakes, all in Parsippany-Troy Hills Township.
+It is also bordered by the borough of Mountain Lakes to the northwest and by Whippany in Hanover Township to the south.

 Interstate 80 and Interstate 287 intersect in the center of the CDP.
 I-80 leads east 24 mi to its terminus at Interstate 95 in Teaneck and west 46 mi to the Delaware Water Gap, while I-287 leads northeast 25 mi to Suffern, New York, and southwest 26 mi to Somerville.

-Parsippany was first listed as a CDP prior to the 2020 census.
-However, in common usage, "Parsippany" usually applies to the entire township.
+U.S. Route 202 passes through the center and western parts of the CDP, leading north 3 mi to Boonton and southwest 5 mi to Morris Plains.
+U.S. Route 46 also passes through the center of the CDP, leading east 4 mi to Pine Brook and northwest 5 mi to Rockaway.

+According to the U.S. Census Bureau, the Parsippany CDP has a total area of 6.87 sqmi, of which 6.09 sqmi are land and 0.78 sqmi, or 11.41%, are water.
+Boonton Reservoir, in the north part of the CDP, drains north into the Rockaway River near Boonton.
+Lake Parsippany is in the southwest part of the CDP and drains southeast into Eastmans Brook.
+The entire CDP is within the watershed of the Passaic River.

 Demographics

+Parsippany was first listed as a census designated place in the 2020 U.S. census.